CALL OUR TEAM NOW 0800 612 6537 Lines open today 8:30am - 5pm

 Fire Prevention in the Home

-Every year, more than 37,000 household fires are reported in the UK and more than 260 people die in these fires.
-A further 7,300 are injured.
-One in ten of these fire victims are children.
+Every year, more than 34,000 house fires are reported in the UK and more than 200 people die in these fires.
+This equates to one house fire every 15 minutes.
 However, fire safety is not an issue that comes to our minds very often as we go about our daily routine.
 Yet in our homes, there may be dangers that can take lives and destroy our properties.

-Most residential fire deaths occur because of inhalation of toxic gas, rather than contact with flames.
-The tragedy is that many of these deaths could be prevented by taking a few precautions.
+More people die in home fires from breathing in the toxic gases, rather than direct contact with the flames.
+The tragedy is that many of these deaths could be prevented by taking a few simple precautions.

 • Never smoke in bed or on soft furniture.